deso-protocol/docs/devs/running-a-node.md

 ### What are the minimum requirements for syncing a node?

-We recommend having a machine with at least 32GB of RAM and 50GB of storage.
+We recommend having a machine with at least 32GB of RAM and at least 350GB of storage (as at 21 July 2021), increasing by about 50GB per month.

 ### How do I configure SSL?